-After breakfast, we will hike one of the most picturesque trails in the surrounding mountains — (the Park Butte trail).
+We will drive through North Cascade National Park this morning to get to our trailhead.
+We will hike one of the most picturesque mountain trails — (the Park Butte trail).

-The trail length is 7.5 miles round trip with 2200' elevation gain.
+The trail length is 7.5 miles round trip with a 2200' elevation gain.

 Night in hotel.

-The trail length is 7.5 miles round trip with 2000' elevation gain.
+The trail length is 7.5 miles round trip with a 2000' elevation gain.